+Code Deliverables/Actions Accountable CSP

+Reference

-Code Deliverables/Actions Accountable CSP Reference 5.2.2A Develop an engagement program for services and facilities where regional collaboration would assist in their delivery, including those identified in the GRC Open Space, Recreation and Community Facilities Strategy.
-5.2.2Ai Continue with shared and joint use program with Department of Education.
-Executive Manager City Futures 5.2.2
+5.2.2A Develop an engagement program for services an would assist in their delivery, including those ide Recreation and Community Facilities Strategy.

+5.2.2Ai Continue with shared and joint use program Executive Manager 5.2.2

+with Department of Education.
+City Futures